shanegri/pluck/README.md

 # Pluck

 Pluck is a command-line tool for downloading videos and audios from YouTube using `yt-dlp` and `moviepy` Python libraries.
+Note that Pluck also depends on `ffmpeg` for audio extraction and video merging.

 ## Install